Eric Kandel

 Young Neuroscientists Prize

 The Eric Kandel Young Neuroscientists Prize recognises the work of outstanding young scientists in the field of neuroscience and helps advance their careers as researchers.
 The Eric Kandel Young Neuroscientists Prize, named after American neuroscientist and Nobel laureate Prof. Eric Kandel, was established in 2009 in order to recognise the work of outstanding young scientists in any field of neuroscience and to help advance their careers as researchers.
-The prize is awarded every two years by the Hertie Foundation in conjunction with FENS since 2010, being under the patronage of the German Minister for Education and Research, Bettina Stark-Watzinger.
+The prize is awarded every two years by the Hertie Foundation in conjunction with FENS since 2010, being under the patronage of the german Ministry for Education and Research.

 The Prize